 However, if you do decide to create a garden space devoted to tea herbs, be sure to leave space for a small table and chairs, so you have a spot to relax and enjoy your tea

 - Harvest early in the day, after the dew has dried, but while the herbs are still lush in the cool of the morning.

 - Most fresh herbs are at their peak just before they bloom.
-However many have edible flowers that not only taste great in tea, they add a little surprise.
+However many have edible flowers that not only taste great in tea, but they also add a little surprise.

 - Try not to tear or crush the herbs until you are ready to use them.
 You don't want to waste any of the essential oils.

-- Harvest all your tender herbs at the end of the season, once a frost is forecast.
-You can dry the herbs whole and store for winter teas or for use as seasonings
+- Harvest all your tender herbs at the end of the season, once a frost is forecasted.
+You can dry the herbs whole and store for winter teas or use as seasonings

-- Fresh Leaves: 3 teaspoons per cup of water
+- Fresh leaves: three teaspoons per cup of water

-- Dry Leaves: 1 teaspoon per cup of water
+- Dry leaves: one teaspoon per cup of water

 - Don't be afraid to mix and combine herbs.
 If the scents mingle well, the flavors probably will too.

 - The longer you steep your herbs, the stronger the flavor will be.
 However, sometimes long steeping makes the tea bitter, so experiment and figure out when your tea is just the way you like it.
 There are no strict tea-brewing rules.